 (a) if the withdrawal was in accordance with paragraph (1)(b)―give effect to the withdrawal as soon as practicable, and in any case within 2 business days after receiving the communication; and

-(b) in any case―notify the data holder of the withdrawal in accordance with the data standards.
+(b) if a collection consent was withdrawn, in any case―notify the data holder of the withdrawal in accordance with the data standards; and

+(c) if an AP disclosure consent was withdrawn, in any case―notify the accredited person to which the consent relates of the withdrawal.

-Note 1: Upon notification, an authorisation to disclose the CDR data expires: see paragraph 4.26(1)(b).
+Note 1: When a data holder is notified of the withdrawal of a collection consent, an authorisation to disclose the CDR data expires: see paragraph 4.26(1)(d).

 Note 2: This subrule is a civil penalty provision (see rule 9.8).